 The Best Way to Stop Self-Sabotaging Your Weight Loss Goals

 “I don’t know what I think until I write it down.” -Joan Didion

 If you’re caught up in the self-sabotaging cycle because you have unhelpful subconscious beliefs floating around, the best way to become aware of them is to write it down.

 Self-inquiry is the best way, by far, to stop self-sabotaging because it uncovers the beliefs that you don’t even know you have.

 Writing helps separate you from the seamless stream of thoughts in your mind.
 It’s hard to pinpoint a belief when you’re drowning in them.

 When you’re forced to write down your thoughts one by one, the truth comes out.
 It often helps to have some sort of workbook with questions and writing prompts to get your juices flowing.

-Through pages and pages of inquiry (like sentence-completion questions and writing prompts), you uncover aaallllll the subconscious beliefs that you’re carrying around.
+Through pages and pages of self-inquiry, you uncover aaallllll the subconscious beliefs that are blocking your weight loss goals.